 Plastite Screws are specially designed for use with plastic housings.
-These fasteners feature a specialised thread, which is designed to be self-tapping and create its own threads when used in pre-drilled plastic holes.
+These fasteners are part of Accu's extensive range of Precision Screws.
+These plastite screws feature a specialised thread, which is designed to be self-tapping and create its own threads when used in pre-drilled plastic holes.
 Plastite Screws generally have 'sharper' threads than equivalent Self Tapping Screws, which cuts deeper into a housing, giving good resistance to pullout or stripping.
 Plastite Screws are commonly used to prevent deformation when fastening into the ends of plastic tubing, or into plastic bosses.

 The trilobular thread shape of these components is specially designed to ease radial force during installation into low-density materials.
 A trilobular thread has three 'lobes' for cutting, and three recessed relief areas, which allow material to creep (or cold flow) into these spaces during installation.
 Trilobular threads can also be found on Accu's Taptite Screws, which are specialised for use in aluminium.

 Plastite 45's have a thread angle of 45 degrees.
 This means that each 'tooth' has a 45 degree point.
 A sharper tooth means that each screw can cut, rather than just push, into a housing.
 Because of this, less force is exerted during installation.
 Plastite 45's are generally recommended for use in medium-density plastics.
 Plastite 45's have a slightly smaller major diameter when compared to Plastite 30's, making them more suitable for use in very thin housings.